SamMorsy/FMGet/README.md

 Latest Version: 1.0.2 [Not released yet]

 ## Requirements
-You can install FMGet on the majority of hosted websites or web servers.
+You can install FMGet on the majority of hosted websites or web ser vers.

 - Website with SSL enabled and PHP version 7.3 or greater
 - FileMaker server version 18 or newer (SSL and data API must be enabled)